 76. Cocktails downtown

-It always feels a little swankier to be sipping cocktails downtown at a hotel bar, like Clyde Commons.
+It always feels a little swankier to be sipping cocktails downtown at a hotel bar (RIP Clyde Commons) or Teardrop Lounge.

 77. Shop the Pearl district